 Her research interests include the intersection of sex education and theatre, the use of drama-based pedagogy in multicultural education, race and gender representation on stage, non-traditional casting and the experience of preservice teachers of color. in 2014, Dr. Simons received an NEH Summer Scholars Fellowship to study the Civil Rights Movement in Mississippi during the 50th anniversary of the Freedom Summer.

 Dr. Simons has presented at conferences for the American Alliance for Theatre and Education, the Association for Theatre in Higher Education, Pedagogy and Theatre of the Oppressed, the National Association for Multicultural Education and the American Educational Research Association.
 She currently serves as co-chair of the College/University/Reseach network for the American Alliance of Theatre and Education.
 Her research has been published in Youth Theatre Journal, TYA Today, The Journal of Applied Arts & Health and Annals of Behavioral Medicine.
-In 2014, she was awarded the Lorraine Hansberry Arts, Performance and Media award by NYU for her teaching about race in the arts.
+In 2021, Dr. Simons was recognized with the 2020-2021 College of Fine Arts Distinguished Teaching Award.

 Dr. Simons has a B.A. from Wellesley College in Theatre and Women's Studies, an M.A. from Emerson College in Theatre Education and a Ph.D. from New York University in Educational Theatre.